SapnaSChavan/Coffee-Shop-AI-Agents/README.md

 ## License

 -This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the LICENSE file for details